|Name||新疆 (xīn jiāng) ['new' 'border'] Old Name Sinkiang WG|

 The southern area is part of the Tibetan plateau and borders Tibet and is the bleakest region.
 In 1964 China carried out its nuclear tests at Lop Nor ➚ a desert area to the east of the Taklamakan.
 The Kunlun mountains ➚ that form the southern border of Xinjiang are famous as the source of jade which has been mined there for thousands of years.
 Kunlun is the reputed home to the legendary Queen Mother of the West.
 Boulders of jade can still be found on the banks of the Karakax (Karakash) ‘Black jade river’ and the Yurungkash ‘White jade rive ’ 白玉河.
 The second highest mountain after Everest is K2 or Chogori ➚ (28,251 feet [8,611 meters] high) on the Pakistan border with Xinjiang.
 At Gaochang ➚ there is an ancient Silk Road trading post with impressive gate-towers and many archaeological remains.

 Urumqi ➚, the capital of Xinjiang is an important transport hub inhabited mainly by Han Chinese.
 It has a large museum covering finds from the whole province.
+It claims to be the city furthest from any ocean in the world.
 The Southern Pastures ➚ scenic spot is located nearby.
 Heavenly Lake ➚ (Tianchi) east of Urumqi is a beautiful lake hidden in the Tianshan mountains which manages to trap a little elusive moisture.
 The ‘Iron Tile’ Temple of ‘Temple of Happiness and Longevity’ was built by Qing Emperor Qianlong on the nearby mountain.
 Further west at Kashgar there is a stronger Uigur influence evidenced by the Arabic style grand Id Kah Mosque ➚.
 The Aba Khoja mausoleum ➚ is one of the best examples of Islamic architecture; while the Kizil Caves ➚ house many fine Buddhist sculptures.
 The main land route to Pakistan, the Karakoram Highway ➚, passes through Kashgar.
 The ancient city at Taxkorgan (Tashkurgan) is the home of many Tajik (Tadzhik) people.
 After the high pass at 15,750 feet [4,801 meters] the road slopes down into the Hunza valley ➚ into Pakistan.

 In the far north west of Xinjiang there is the scenic tranquility of Sailimu (Sayram) Lake ➚.
 Yining (or Gulja) was once the capital of the Khanate of Chaghatati ➚ who was one of Genghis Khan's four sons (another grandson Kublai Khan ruled China).
 It is located on the Ili river and geographically belongs to Kazakhstan.